brickifyjs/module-merge/README.md

 var merge = require('@brickify/m-merge');

-// Merge not same type
-var a = 1;
+// Merge if not of the same type var a = 1;
 var b = null;
 console.log(merge(a, b));
 // -> null

-// Merge object not immutable
-var a = {foo: 'foo'};
+// Merge if the object(s) is not immutable var a = {foo: 'foo'};
 var b = {bar: 'bar'};
 console.log(merge(a, b));
 // ->  {foo: 'foo'}

-// Merge object immutable
-var a = {foo: 'foo'};
+// Merge object and make it immutable var a = {foo: 'foo'};
 var b = {bar: 'bar'};
 console.log(merge(a, b, {immutable: true}));
 // ->  {foo: 'foo'}

-// Merge objects erasing existing objects var a = {foo: 'foo'};
+// Merge object and erase the existing objects var a = {foo: 'foo'};
 var b = {bar: 'bar'};
 console.log(merge(a, b, {eraseObject: true}));